vdurante/asp.net_n-layered_web_applications/part1/object-oriented_programming/oop_in_csharp/types.md

 ## Nullable

-Some types are nullable as default.
+Some types are nullable by default.
 Some others need a special declaration, using the *?* operator.

 ## Built-In Types